-To write an exponential function rule in the form we need the initial value of the function, and the constant multiplier, Notice that the graph starts at This means that is the initial value.
+To write an exponential function rule, we need the initial value of the function, and the constant multiplier, Notice that the graph starts at This means that is the initial value.

 Since we can write the following incomplete function rule.
 To determine we can use another point on the graph.